TurtIeSocks/uicons.js/README.md

   quest_active,
   ar
 )
-const reward = uicons.reward(reward_type_id, reward_id, amount)
-const invasion = uicons.invasion(grunt_id, confirmed)
-const gym = uicons.gym(team_id, trainer_count, in_battle, ex, ar)
+// Please note that in some cases, such as with Stardust, the `reward_id` is the `amount` of the reward const reward = uicons.reward(reward_type_id, reward_id, amount) const invasion = uicons.invasion(grunt_id, confirmed) const gym = uicons.gym(team_id, trainer_count, in_battle, ex, ar)